 Are 100-payline slots worth it?

 A hundred payline slot provides more opportunities for a bigger take-home payout for high rollers since the minimum bet is also bigger.
 But the risk is also high.
 You can incur a huge loss if you do not win.
 It is all or nothing in a single spin.
 For the same amount of bet, you can play numerous spins with smaller payouts.
-You have more chances of winning with more spins than a single spin on a 100-payline slot.
+You have more chances of winning with more spins than a single spin on 100-payline slots.

 What is the difference between a payline and a paytable in slots?